jlinoff/pam/README.md

 Please note that this is not the first tool I have written to manage passwords but it is meant to be the last.
-If you are interested in what motivated to create yet another tool see the _[Security Considerations](#security-considerations)_ and
+If you are interested in what motivated me to create yet another tool see the _[Security Considerations](#security-considerations)_ and
 _[Reasons to consider using PAM](#reasons-to-consider-using-pam)_.